-5.C.2 For Emission Point AA-002, the permittee shall submit a Notification of Intent to conduct a performance test required by Condition 5.B.2 at least sixty (60) days before the performance test is scheduled to begin.
+5.C.2 For Emission Points AA-006 through AA-015, the permittee shall submit a "Notification of Intent" to conduct a performance test required by Condition 5.B.7 no later than sixty (60) days before the performance test is scheduled to begin.
 The notification shall detail the procedures and test methods to be implemented during the actual testing.

-The permittee shall notify the MDEQ in writing at least (10) days prior to the intended testing date so that a representative from the MDEQ may be afforded the opportunity to observe the stack testing.
+Additionally, the permittee shall notify the MDEQ in writing at least ten (10) days prior to the intended testing date so that a representative from the MDEQ may be afforded the opportunity to observe the stack testing.